curl/everything-curl/protocols-protocols.md

 assured that there will be new protocols added in the list above in the future and there will be new versions of the protocols already listed.

-There are of course already other protocols in existence that curl doesn't yet support.
-We are open to accepting more protocols that suit the general curl paradigms, we just need developers to write the necessary code adjustments for them.
+There are, of course, already other protocols in existence that curl doesn't yet support.
+We are open to supporting more protocols that suit the general curl paradigms, we just need developers to write the necessary code adjustments for them.